 Following this, a multitude of behaviors typical of chaotic systems were observed: intermittency, period-doubling.
 One of these is very typical: it was studied by Françoise Argoul : the trajectory slowly winds away from the fixed point at the center of the attractor, only to be reinjected back to the neighborhood of the focus and begin a new cycle (Fig. 2).
 This is called a homoclinic orbit: Poincaré had already discovered these at the heart of the three body problem.
 This type of chaos is somewhat difficult to analyze but it is important because it is one of the situations where a mathematical proof that

 chaos exists can be carried out: the first was that of Poincaré.
 A normal form model was proposed to described the oscillations in the concentration of Ce4+ by Argoul, Arnéodo and Richetti.
 A topological analysis and a global model were investigated from this data set .
 A three branch template was obtained and a set of three ordinary differential equations were obtained.
+A 3D normal form for this type of data is introduced here.

 B. P. Belousov, A Periodic Reaction and its mechanism, Sbornik Referatov po Radiatsionni Meditsine, Medgiz, Moscou, 1958, p.
 145.